Mistralys/cyberpunk-mod-db/README.md

 ## Mods List

-Total available mods: 149
+Total available mods: 159

 See the [full list of included mods](mods-list.md).

 ## Accessing the Database

 At its simplest level, you can include the project as a submodule in your own project, and load the JSON files manually.

-The database was initially created to be used in a PHP project however, so if you have access to PHP, you can use the separate project [Cyberpunk 2077 Clothing Mods Database PHP][].
+The database was initially created to be used in a PHP project, so if you have access to PHP, you can use the separate project [Cyberpunk 2077 Clothing Mods Database PHP][].
+This provides object-oriented access to the data, including a full text search.

 ## Contributing